dsavoiu/kafe/README.rst

 This setup is usually sufficient.
 However, you may decide to build ROOT yourself.
 In this case, be sure to compile with *PyROOT* support.
-Additionally, for Python to see the *PyROOT* bindings, the following environment variables have to be set correctly (:
+Additionally, for Python to see the *PyROOT* bindings, the following environment variables have to be set correctly:

     .. code:: bash